We’re on the doorstep of a new decade- is blogging still relevant? Or is it a crusty leftover from the SEO feast of yesteryear?

-That boring report you wrote back in Uni may have scarred you for life and put you off ever writing again.
+That boring report you wrote back in University or college may have scarred you for life and put you off ever writing again.
 You may not have had to write much since your high school days (and you were bad at grammar and spelling).

 Solution: If you can talk, you can write.